Iceland: Language

 Iceland's official written and spoken language is Icelandic, a North Germanic language descended from Old Norse.
 In grammar and vocabulary, it has changed less from Old Norse than the other Nordic languages; Icelandic has preserved more verb and noun inflection, and has to a considerable extent developed new vocabulary based on native roots rather than borrowings from other languages.
-The puristic tendency in the development of Icelandic vocabulary is to a large degree a result of conscious language planning, in addition to centuries of isolation.
+The puristic tendency in the development of Icelandic vocabulary is, to a large degree, a result of conscious language planning, in addition to centuries of isolation.
 Icelandic is the only living language to retain the use of the runic letter Þ in Latin script.
 The closest living relative of the Icelandic language is Faroese.

-Icelandic Sign Language was officially recognised as a minority language in 2011.
+Icelandic Sign Language was officially recognized as a minority language in 2011.
 In education, its use for Iceland's deaf community is regulated by the National Curriculum Guide.

 English and Danish are compulsory subjects in the school curriculum.
 English is widely understood and spoken, while basic to moderate knowledge of Danish is common mainly among the older generations.
-Polish is mostly spoken by the local Polish community (the largest minority of Iceland), and Danish is mostly spoken in a way largely comprehensible to Swedes and Norwegians—it is often referred to as skandinavíska (i. e.
-Scandinavian) in Iceland.
+Polish is mostly spoken by the local Polish community (the largest minority of Iceland), and Danish is mostly spoken in a way largely comprehensible to Swedes and Norwegians—it is often referred to as skandinavíska (i.e. Scandinavian) in Iceland.
+Iceland was a territory ruled by Denmark–Norway, one of whose official languages was Danish; its official status was terminated in 1944.

-Rather than using family names, as is the usual custom in most Western nations, Icelanders carry patronymic or matronymic surnames, patronyms being far more commonly practised.
+Rather than using family names, as is the custom in most Western nations, most Icelanders carry patronymic or matronymic surnames, the usage of patronyms being far more practiced.
 Patronymic last names are based on the first name of the father, while matronymic names are based on the first name of the mother.
-These follow the person's given name, e.g. Elísabet Jónsdóttir ("Elísabet, Jón's daughter" (Jón being the father)) or Ólafur Katrínarson ("Ólafur, Katrín's son" (Katrín being the mother)).
-Consequently, Icelanders refer to one another by their given name, and the Icelandic telephone directory is listed alphabetically by the first name rather than by surname.
+They follow the person's given name, e.g. Elísabet Jónsdóttir ("Elísabet, Jón's daughter" (Jón being the father)) or Ólafur Katrínarson ("Ólafur, Katrín's son" (Katrín being the mother)).
+Consequently, Icelanders refer to one another by their given name, and the Icelandic telephone directory lists people alphabetically by the first name rather than by surname.
 All new names must be approved by the Icelandic Naming Committee.